pfnet-research/pfmt-bench-fin-ja/README.md

 # pfmt-bench-fin-ja: Preferred Multi-turn Benchmark for Finance in Japanese

+Note: model judgments are changed from gpt-4o to gpt-4o-mini since September 2024.
+(Because of cost issue)

 This is a benchmark measuring the generation quality of LLMs for financial conversations in Japanese.
 The benchmark consists of 360 dialogues, each containing 2 turns.
 There are 12 types of tasks, writing, roleplay, knowledge, extraction, reasoning, math, coding, idea, translation, ethics, trustworthiness, and ESGs.
 This benchmark aims to evaluate the generation quality of LLMs in financial conversations in Japanese.